pyca/pyopenssl/doc/api/ssl.rst

     * macOS will only load certificates using this method if the user has the ``openssl@1.1`` Homebrew formula installed in the default location.
     * Windows will not work.
-    * manylinux1 cryptography wheels will work in pyOpenSSL 17.1.0 and above. pyOpenSSL detects the manylinux1 wheel and attempts to load roots via a fallback path.
+    * manylinux1 cryptography wheels will work on most common Linux distributions in pyOpenSSL 17.1.0 and above.  pyOpenSSL detects the manylinux1 wheel and attempts to load roots via a fallback path.

 .. py:method:: Context.load_tmp_dh(dhfile)